BEDELL AWARD (past award winners)

 AWEA promotes the fundamental knowledge of our water environment through laws, education, training, encouragement of policies, and the promotion of public understanding relating to the water quality control field.
 This award recognizes a WEF/AWEA member that is exemplary in their efforts to promote, follow, and live these water environment objectives in both their professional and personal lives.

-QUARTER CENTURY OPERATOR CLUB
+QUARTER CENTURY OPERATOR CLUB (past award winners)

 The Quarter Century Operator Club recognizes operators of wastewater treatment facilities for their service and dedication in a difficult and dangerous profession.
 The Club was created under the sponsorship of Frank Woodbury Jones, who served as the Clubs’ first registrar.